tsingke/AGOA/README.md

 > Corresponding Author: **Qingke Zhang** ， Email: tsingke@sdnu.edu.cn ， Tel :  +86-13953128163

-This paper is being considered for submission to the international journal **Information Sciences** (JCR Q1）
+This paper is being considered for submission to the journal **Information Sciences** (JCR Q1）

 ### 1. Introduction